 Know Your Voting Rights

-In California, you can legally register to vote up to the day of the election – meaning you can register on November 8, 2022 at your polling location and get an absentee ballot.
+In California, you can legally register to vote up to the day of the election – meaning you can register on March 5, 2024 at your polling location and get an absentee ballot.
 All registered voters in Alameda County will be sent a vote-by-mail ballot.
-The last day to register to receive a vote-by-mail ballot for the General Election is Monday, October 24, 2022.
+The last day to register to receive a vote-by-mail ballot for the Primary Election is Tuesday, February 20th, 2024.

-Voters have until 8PM on Tuesday, November 8, 2022 to vote in the General Election.
+Voters have until 8PM on Tuesday, March 5, 2024 to vote in the Primary Election.

 - Fill out your ballot, using blue or black ink, follow the folding instructions, and put your completed ballot in the return envelope